 If you go there you do not under any circumstances want to fall into the hands of such people.
 They can do untold damage to your Imam (faith).

 I should explain that I had gone to Pakistan with the intention of migrating there.
 I believed it was a Muslim country and that I would be safe.
-Unfortunately, as I have set out below, events proved otherwise.

-I should also add that my application for Pakistani citizenship was rejected, probably because I didn’t have enough money.
+My application for Pakistani citizenship was rejected, probably because I didn’t have enough money.
 The Pakistan Government wanted a surety – or deposit if you wish – of 500,000 Rupees and I could not afford to pay it.

 Gazdar was a well-known documentary filmmaker and had won various awards.
 The story I wrote for Dawn was about a documentary called The Killer.
 It highlighted the social effects of heroin addiction, focussing on the poor in Pakistan.
 It was published in Dawn’s Friday Magazine on December the 08th 1989.
 A copy of the story appears on my page headed Dawn interview Mushtaq Gazdar.